MotazAC/teaching/index.md

 ## Intermediate Micro

 I have taught Intermediate Micro a number of times.
-I created these notes in Fall 2018 when TAing for Professor Ingmar Nyman, based partially on hand-written notes from Spring 2018.
-I partially re-used these notes in Spring 2020, with some additional material created for exam reviews.
+I created these notes in Fall 2018 while TA'ing for Professor Ingmar Nyman, based partially on hand-written notes created in Spring 2018.
+I re-used these notes in Spring 2020, with some additional material created for exam reviews.

 #### Recitations
 - [1 - Math Review](https://motazac.github.io/teaching.github.io/Intermediate%20Micro/Recitation%2001.pdf)